-T3.7.1 Cadet Class: 52 grams
+T3.7.3 Development Class: 50 grams

-T3.7.2 Development Class: 50 grams T3.7.3 Professional Class: 50 grams
+T3.7.4 Professional Class: 50 grams

-T3.8 Track Clearance [4 Pt Penalty]
+T3.8 Track Clearance

 The track clearance measured normal from the track surface to the lowest point of the car product (excluding the wheel volumes) MUST be a minimum of 2mm including the tether line guides.
 Cars with unsafe arrangements will be ineligible to race if unresolved.